-The purpose of this report is to provide the Board with a final numerical response time strategy in time for submission to the MOHLTC.
-Additionally, this report provides the Board with information on timelines for future developments of this plan.
+The purpose of this report is to provide the Board with a final numerical response time strategy in time for submission to the Ministry of Health, Emergency Health Services Division.
+Additionally, this report will provide the DSB Board of Directors with specific information related to response on timelines, and future developments of the RTS plan.